• Skip to primary navigation

 Is Teechino Gluten Free?

-Teechino is another coffee alternative made from roasted herbal teas.
-Some Teechino products contain barley and are not safe for someone on a gluten-free diet.
+Teechino is a coffee alternative made from roasted herbal teas.
+Some Teechino products contain barley, and therefore unsafe for someone on a gluten-free diet.

-That said, Teechino has several varieties made without barley and that are certified gluten-free from the GFCO.
+That said, Teechino has several varieties made without barley that are certified gluten-free from the GFCO.
+Read labels carefully.

 Is Coffee Gluten Free?